yuranusduke/FocusedDropoutCNN/README.md

 For the code part, please refer to [code page](https://github.com/yuranusduke/FocusedDropoutCNN).

-**NOTE: When you want to reproduce this part, please move `checkpoints` folder to the `main` and run code there, this branch is only used for showing results.**
+**NOTE: When you want to reproduce this part, please move `checkpoints` folder to the `main` branch and run code there, this branch is only used for showing results.**

 ## Results

-If you refer to use pre-trained **everything**, please download our models [here](https://drive.google.com/file/d/1A4URXtEBpN95B3L6SQQjkOgkox1Afw43/view?usp=share_link), which is about 6GB in `zip` file, unzip it and keep file trees as they are, put them into `checkpoint` folder, in case there is no `checkpoint` folder, feel free to create one.
+If you prefer to use pre-trained **everything**, please download our models [here](https://drive.google.com/file/d/1A4URXtEBpN95B3L6SQQjkOgkox1Afw43/view?usp=share_link), which is about 6GB in `zip` file, unzip it and keep file trees as they are, put them into `checkpoints` folder, in case there is no `checkpoints` folder, feel free to create one.

 ### Accuracy in Tables
 When reproducing accuracies, just run